 The MySQL 5.7 Release Notes describe significant new features you can use in 5.7 or that differ from those found in earlier MySQL releases.
 Some of these changes may result in incompatibilities.

-incompatibilities with earlier versions of MySQL may require
+versions of MySQL, and may require your attention

-necessary to correct problems that would be worse than an
+correct problems that would be worse than an incompatibility

-involves dumping and reloading tables, or use of a statement
+and reloading tables, or use of a statement such as

 CHECK TABLE or